maxbates/cogeneration/doc/multimers.md

         - or only keep 2 random interacting pairs
     - (?) ability to filter chains with internal gaps
     - [ ] Review RFDiffusion training curriculum
+    - [ ] track non-chain entities in structure, include in metadata alongside `num_chains`
+    - [ ] consider tracking pLDDT so can filter on it, rather than mask.
+        - Requires knowing ahead of time what residues to count but prob dependent on trimming strategy
+        - Still, probably useful for fine-tuning rounds
     - [ ] filter when small molecule is interacting or between chains
         - How do we account for this, if the small molecules have been removed in the processed file?
         - see e.g. https://www.rcsb.org/3d-view/6DY1